jonnonz1/nz-statute-book/acts/public/2006/lawyers-and-conveyancers-act-2006.md

 (1) This section applies to a person who after 31 July 2008 was appointed to, and at the close of 2 December 2012 continued to hold, the rank of Senior Counsel for New Zealand.
 (2) After 2 December 2012, the person—
-  (a) may continue to use, in relation to himself or herself, the words Senior Counsel and the abbreviation SC; or (b) may instead use, in relation to himself or herself, the words Queen's Counsel and the abbreviation QC.
+  (a) may continue to use, in relation to himself or herself, the words Senior Counsel and the abbreviation SC; or (b) may instead use, in relation to himself or herself, the words King’s Counsel and the abbreviation KC.
 (3) The precedence to which the person is entitled is not affected by sections 118 to 119C (as substituted by section 6 of the Lawyers and Conveyancers Amendment Act 2012).
 (4) After 2 December 2012, the person is not precluded, by reason only of the fact that he or she holds that rank,— (a) from practising, or in the course of his or her practice providing regulated services, either as a barrister or as a barrister and solicitor, or either alone or in partnership with any other lawyer; or